Ynn/selfstar/intro-ipojo.md

 ![Project Name](img/hello-world/Logo.png)

-The purpose of this page is to provide a quick introduction to the iPOJO comonent model.
+The purpose of this page is to provide a quick introduction to the iPOJO component model.
 Specifically, it teaches you:

-+ The limits of OSGi in term of programming
++ The limits of OSGi in term of programming.
 + what is an iPOJO component.
 + what is the lifecycle of an iPOJO component.